TransNAS-TSAD: Harnessing Transformers for Multi-Objective Neural Architecture Search in Time Series Anomaly Detection: Methodology

 where boundary cases are handled by replicating the first available data point to fill the window, maintaining a fixed size of \( K \).
 This approach encapsulates the temporal dependencies inherent in time series data.

-\subsubsection{Anomaly Scoring and Thresholding}
+\paragraph{Anomaly Scoring and Thresholding}

 Our model is designed to assign an anomaly score to each context window \( W_t \), as opposed to direct binary labels.
 This score is derived from the reconstruction error of the window, where \( O_t \) denotes the reconstructed output corresponding to \( W_t \).
 A dynamic threshold \( D \) is established based on the distribution of the scores computed on the training data, facilitating the distinction between normal and anomalous windows.
-The precise mechanism for determining \( D \) will be further elaborated upon in the subsequent sections, focusing on its adaptive nature and how it relates to the detection accuracy.
+The precise mechanism for determining the dynamic threshold \( D \) and how it relates to the detection accuracy are described in subsequent sections.